Ayushma00/DMS2F-HAD/README.md

-# DMS2FHAD: Dual Mamba Spectral-Spatial Fusion for Hyperspectral Anomaly Detection
+# DMS2F-HAD: Dual Mamba Spectral-Spatial Fusion for Hyperspectral Anomaly Detection

-**DMS2FHAD** is a deep learning framework for hyperspectral anomaly detection using a dual-branch architecture that adaptively fuses spectral and spatial features with gated Mamba blocks.
+**DMS2F-HAD** is a deep learning framework for hyperspectral anomaly detection using a dual-branch Mamba architecture that adaptively fuses spectral and spatial features with gated  blocks.

 ## Features